yangchenfunstatistics/yangchen.github.io/_pages/about.md

 Besides, I hold *"two full-time jobs"* as a mother of two.

 > For me, being a mother made me a better professional, because coming home every night to my girls reminded me what I was working for.
-And being a professional made me a better mother, because by pursuing my dreams, I was modeling for my girls how to pursue their dreams. --Michelle Obama
+And being a professional made me a better mother, because by pursuing my dreams, I was modeling for my girls how to pursue their dreams. -- Michelle Obama

 ### Education